crossminer/maracas/docs/index.md

 ### Constructor Less Accessible
 The constructor or its parent class is less accessible.
 Client entities cannot create objects with this method.
-The following table provides the less access permited situations of constructors (cf. *JLS 13.4.7*).
+The following table provides the less access permited situations in Java (cf. *JLS 13.4.7*).
-We report which of them might break client code, and which exceptions must be considered.
+We report which of them might break client code, and which exceptions must be considered regarding constructors use.

 | Source | Target | Detection |
 |--------|--------|-----------|